Is it possible to ingest files in a specific order?

 Unitization will pull the images together as a complete document, using one of the load file types.

-If you have documents that need unitization, contact the DISCO Support team for a quote.
+If you have documents that need unitization, contact DISCO support for a quote.

 How do I add Bates numbers to the metadata of a document?